ashrafulislamcs/bs_devops_tasks/README.md

 Configure SQS for message queuing.
 Set up SNS for notifications.
 Deploy Lambda functions for background job processing.

-Conclusion
-This architecture ensures that the e-commerce application can handle millions of requests with high availability and low latency.
+Conclusion: This architecture ensures that the e-commerce application can handle millions of requests with high availability and low latency.
 The use of multiple AWS services helps in scaling the application globally while maintaining cost efficiency.